Certified translations by sworn translators and interpreters

-- Personal identification cards
+- Identity cards

-- Divorce papers
+- Divorce certificates

-- School report cards
+- School certificates

 - Death certificates

-Which documents need to be translated depends largely on the purpose for, and the institution to which the documentation needs to be presented or submitted.
-In certain countries, there are two or even more official languages.
-Thus, documents are often issued in the respective language and in the English language.
-Since the only official language in Germany is German, all documents in another language that need to be presented or submitted to a public authority, institution or agency (universities, regional or state institutions or agencies, registry offices, town and city halls, consulates, embassies etc.) must be accompanied by a certified translation.
+Which documents need to be translated depends largely on the purpose for which they are submitted as well as the institution to which you need to submit them.
+Some countries have two or even more official languages.
+Thus, documents are often issued in the respective language as well as in English.
+Since the only official language in Germany is German, all documents in another language that need to be presented or submitted to a public authority or institution (universities, district authorities and administrations, registry offices, town and city halls, consulates, embassies etc.) must be accompanied by a certified translation.